gauravkr65/Plant-leaf-/README.md

 The total dataset is divided into 80/20 ratio of training and validation set preserving the directory structure.
 A new directory containing 33 test images is created later for prediction purpose.

+The dataset is divided into three parts:
+- `train`: Used for training the model.
+- `valid`: Used for validating the model during training.
+- `test`: Used for testing the model after training.

 Project Description
 Plant Leaf Disease Detection
 This project involves developing a machine learning model to identify and classify plant leaf diseases from images using Convolutional Neural Networks (CNNs).